 contacted in the apparition chamber solve the mystery.
 I think that would be "cheating" from a mystery reader's

-Boulder to develop themes such as reality vs. illusion; good vs. evil uses of technology; and use vs. misuse of drugs and
+aspects of Boulder to develop themes such as reality vs. illusion; good vs. evil uses of technology; and use vs. misuse of

-herbs.
+drugs and herbs.
 I also use real settings from Boulder to give the stories a rich sense of place.
-I love Boulder and I enjoy describing
+I love Boulder and I enjoy

 restaurants, like the Rio Grande.
 I’m especially proud that readers and reviewers have said that reading my descriptions

 feels like a visit to Boulder.

 |How do you develop and differentiate your characters?